-One of the first convincing examples of combining testing and proving was carried out using Agda [8].
-Random testing was used to check for counterexamples, and the point was made that the user could apply random testing also to subgoals.
-However, in contrast to our work, testing and proving were not integrated in an automated way.
+One of the first convincing examples of combining testing and proving was carried out using Agda [11], although the ideas for combining formal specifications (and tools) and testing date back to at least

+1981 [6].
+In Agda, random testing is used to check for counterexamples to the top-level goal, and the authors suggest that the user could also manually apply random testing to subgoals.
+However, in contrast to our work, the integration of testing is not automatic.